craftingcity/The-Known-World/README.md

 Your culture bestows in you some traits and ideals that can be mechanically represented by *Ability Score Increases*, *Skills*, and *Languages*, and/or some other culturally endowed traits.
 #### Nation-States of Coalition
 ##### Kingdom of Prosper
+The culture of Prosper is one of personal hardiness and community focus.
+It is an honor to know your neighbor, and it is a pleasure to host them in your home.
+The people of Prosper have a history of near-virtuous violence, and even their children are raised to defend themselves.
+The culture of Prosper is one of Lawful Goodness; their system of government is good and kind, and they are bound to their fellows through the experience of life.

 **Ability Score Increase.** Your Strength score increases by 1, and your Intelligence score increases by 1.
 **Languages.** You know at least these two languages; [[King's Common (language)]] and [[Goblin (language)]].
 **Skills.** You are proficient in Intelligence (Nature), Wisdom (Survival), and one set of tools of your choice.
 **Martial Discipline.** You are proficient with light and medium armors, as well as all basic and martial weapons.
 You have advantage on saving throws against being frightened.

 ##### Church of the White Flame
+The culture of the Church, and by extension the greater Holyl'nds, is a caste-theocracy in  post-divine-immolation ecology.
+The White Flame is *the* God in this area, and It's influence is felt by all who call this place home.
+The people of the Church understand that violence is necessary to do what It wills, and thus is virtuous, and are comfortable with the understanding that *some people simply are not worth as much as others*.

 **Ability Score Increase.** Your Dexterity score increases by 1, and your Wisdom increases by 1.
 **Languages.** You know at least two languages; [[High Common (language)]] and [[Elvish (language)]].
 **Skills.** You are proficient in Intelligence (Religion), Wisdom (Survival), and one set of tools of your choice.